-Students in Saint Louis University's international business bachelor's degree program, offered through the Richard A. Chaifetz School of Business, gain global business understanding and experience through courses, student activities, faculty mentors, special events and internships.
+The Bachelor of Science in International Business program at Saint Louis University's Richard A. Chaifetz School of Business offers students the opportunity to build global business understanding and experience through courses, student activities, special events and internships.

-Before engaging an overseas business associate, students must first understand how their language, communication style, social infrastructure, work attitudes, economy, politics, pace of life, geography and government policies impact their business practice.
+Before engaging with an overseas business associate, students must first understand how that person's language, communication style, social infrastructure, work attitudes, economy, politics, pace of life, geography and government policies impact the way business is conducted.
 Students will also learn about exporting, importing, foreign direct investment, foreign licensing, international services and global transactions of products or services.
+By helping them develop this toolbox, the school prepares students to meet the challenges of operating in a global economy.

 The Department of International Business also offers a minor for students in other business and non-business majors to add to their chosen major.

 Benefits of the international business program also include internship opportunities.
-Internships are critical to gaining experience in day-to-day global tasks and operations.
-International business internships may be completed for credit (up to three academic credits can be approved) or without credit.
-They may be paid or unpaid.
+International business internships may be completed for credit (up to three academic credits can be approved) and are often paid.

-The Department of International Business and the Boeing Institute of International Business support the International Business Club, which provides students with the opportunity to learn about the different career paths in international business as well as the opportunity to network with professionals from the area.
+The Department of International Business and the Boeing Institute of International Business support the International Business Club, which provides students with field trips to local international companies such as Nestle, arranges for students to hear from prominent guest speakers, and provides a variety of other special events for club members.

 Begin your application for this program at www.slu.edu/apply.
 Saint Louis University also accepts the Common App.